nicolevanderhoeven/blog/content/blog/20210815-shortform-to-readwise.md

 _My Shortform highlights for the book Mindset, in my Obsidian vault._

 The screenshot above shows the final result: highlights I made in the Shortform web or mobile app that have been synced to a page in my Obsidian vault.
 Here's how I did that.

+_Note: Since this article was published, Shortform and Readwise have created an integration, so the script I mention here is no longer necessary.
+Click [here](/blog/20221021-obsidian-for-non-coders) to see what I'd recommend doing today._

 ## What you need